jfparadis/excerpt/README.md

 for which the concept of words is different.
 An ellipsis ([...] by default) is added at the end of the excerpt.

+If both measures are provided, the algorithm will try to use words, but will switch to character mode if the words are tool long (10 characters per word on average).
+This will prevent extra long excerpts and efficiently detect east-asian languages.

 ##Setup

 Download the "sk_excerpt" folder and upload it to the third party directory of your ExpressionEngine folder.